system-transparency/stfe/README.md

 on its own.
 But, to make the most of a transparency log we should keep the following factors in mind as the ecosystem bootstraps and develops:
 1. Clients should verify that the signed checksums appear in a log.
 This requires inclusion proof verification.
-STFE forces this by never issuing so-called _promises to log_ as in [Certificate Transparency](https://tools.ietf.org/html/rfc6962).<sup>[2](#footnote-2)</sup>
+STFE forces inclusion proof verification by not issuing _promises to log_ as in [Certificate Transparency](https://tools.ietf.org/html/rfc6962).<sup>[2](#footnote-2)</sup>
 2. Clients should verify that the log is append-only.
 This requires consistency proof verification.
-3. Clients should verify they see the _same_ append-only log as everyone else.
+3. Clients should verify that they see the _same_ append-only log as everyone else.
 This requires a well-defined gossip-audit model.

 The third point is often overlooked.
 While transparency logs are verifiable in theory due to inclusion and consistency proofs, _it is paramount that the